Post (Björk album): Commercial performance

-Controversy
+Controversies

 The music video for "Army of Me" was removed from MTV's playlist before it aired because its ending depicted Björk bombing an art museum; the Oklahoma City bombing happened at this time.
 Author Mark Pytlik wrote that this "foreshadowed a string of unlucky events that would further hinder Post's unveiling".

 An unsourced sample by Robin Rimbaud, prominently heard throughout "Possibly Maybe", resulted in a lawsuit demanding a co-songwriter credit.
 After Rimbaud's label New Electronica refused a sample clearance compensation of £1,000 from One Little Indian founder Derek Birkett, Björk and Birkett resolved to destroy over 100,000 copies of the album to create a new version without the sample.
-However, at the request of Rimbaud, New Electronica gave Björk permission use the sample.
+However, at the request of Rimbaud, New Electronica gave Björk permission to use the sample.

 Musician Simon Fisher sued Hooper and Björk over writing credits in Debut (1993), but these charges were cleared by judge Robin Jacob.
 According to Pytlik, these events resulted in "the strangest promotional tour anyone could have ever envisioned: in the week since Post had been released, Björk had seen her album deleted, her video banned, and two separate lawsuits brought against her".
 One Little Indian were also better prepared to promote the album, scheduling a string of European and American tour dates from the beginning of July into late August.

 During the Post era, the extensive media attention and a world tour of 105 dates began to affect Björk.
 She repeatedly complained about the intrusiveness of tabloids and reporters.
 On tour in February 1996, Björk arrived at Bangkok International Airport with her son Sindri after a long flight.
 While the pair walked through the arrival terminals, reporter Julie Kaufman approached them and said, "Welcome to Bangkok!"
 Björk charged at Kaufman and wrestled her to the ground.
 It was later reported Kaufman had been bothering Björk and Sindri for days prior.
 The incident was reported around the world.

 On 12 September, an obsessed American fan, Ricardo López, sent a letter bomb rigged with sulfuric acid to Björk's residence in London, returned home and filmed his suicide.
 Police contacted Scotland Yard, who intercepted the package without incident.
 To record in privacy away from the unwanted interest of the press, Björk's tour drummer Trevor Morais offered her his studio in Málaga, Spain, to record her next album, Homogenic.